-Where has your journey taken you since graduating from the Boulder Journey School Teacher Education Program?
+Where has your journey taken you since graduating the Boulder Journey School Teacher Education Program?

 How did your education in the Boulder Journey School Teacher Education Program help prepare you for your current professional role?

 My education in the BJS TEP prepared me for my current role in ways I could never have foreseen.
 I learned that my power as an educator lies in my strengths, which I have identified as creativity and advocacy.
 I use these strengths every day in my career, and these were traits I did not know I possessed until my time at Boulder Journey School.

 During the BJS TEP, I was encouraged to take professional risks, which helped me discover my teaching style.
 Advocacy is something I had not considered to be part of a teaching role until the Teacher Education Program.
 Learning about advocating for students, for preschool, and for yourself as a professional was very powerful.
 Being an advocate includes being professional and treating other teachers as professionals.
 Creating mutual respect between all educators is really important if you want to raise up the profession and make positive changes in education.

 The BJS TEP also taught me how to bring creativity into every aspect of my career.
 There are many ways to view creativity.
 It is easy for me to be creative in the classroom, whether I am setting up provocations, designing art projects or putting up documentation, but it can be difficult for me to be creative in other, less obvious ways.
 For example, being able to think of creative ways to communicate and engage parents is essential, as is thinking of creative ways to reach special education students and communicate with the various specialists with whom I work.
 It is difficult as a teacher to take on so many responsibilities, and I feel like creativity is essential for problem solving, which is a large part of my job.

 What is your favorite memory from your time in the Boulder Journey School Teacher Education Program?